shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/hash-structures.md

 This is called the merkle root.

 You can use the merkle root to quickly compare that two individuals have exactly the same data and structure without having to share all the data itself.
-Due to the properties of hashes, if you and I both have a merkle tree with the same merkle root, we know that we must both have all of the children data which uniquely generate that hash.
+Due to the properties of hashes, if you and I have a merkle tree with the same merkle root, we can be sure that we both have the same children data, which uniquely generates that root hash.
-This scales to any amount of data since the final merkle root is always the same fixed size.
+This scales to any amount of data since the final merkle root is always of the same fixed size.

 ### Merkle Proofs

-Using the merkle tree structure, we are able to identify the existence of a specific piece of data exists in the tree without needing all of the data.
+Using the merkle tree structure, we can identify the existence of a specific piece of data in the tree without needing all of the data.

 Let's say for example I have a merkle tree which is identifiable by its unique merkle root hash.
 In that merkle tree, I want to prove to you there is node with the message "Hello, World!".
 The naive approach would be to give you all data which is stored in the tree, where you can plainly see "Hello, World!", and let you calculate the whole structure yourself.
-However, since the structure uses recursive hashes, whose output cannot be easily controlled, I can provide the same assurance with just a subset of data.
+However, since the structure uses recursive hashing, whose output cannot be easily controlled, I can provide the same assurance with just a subset of data.

 ![Merkle Proof](./assets/Merkle-Copaths.png ':size=500')